 Tuweep is accessible year-round, however, accessible DOES NOT mean easy!
 The park states that 25% of visitors get one or more flat tires on the road to or from Tuweep.
 So good tires and at least one GOOD spare tire is essential.
 Bring tire plugs and a portable air compressor to repair flat tires.

-Also having extra water, food, and fuel as well as tools and a working knowledge on using them are VERY WISE when visiting.
+Also having extra water, food, and fuel, as well as tools and a working knowledge of using them, are VERY WISE when visiting.
 Cell phone service is spotty or non-existent, so you cannot count on calling your way out of a predicament either.
 There is NO telephone or cell coverage at Tuweep/Toroweap.

 And last, but not least, a tow costs $1,000 to $2,000!

 - Sunshine Route – (County road #109), the primary access route, leaves Highway 389 8mi/13km west of Fredonia (6mi/10km east of Pipe Spring National Monument).
 The road is 61mi/98km long and is the most reliable route; however, it is subject to sharp rocks (flat tires), wash-boarding, and dust.

 - Clayhole Route – (County Road #5) leaves Highway 389 at Colorado City.
 It is 56mi/90km long and is impassable when moist.

 - Main Street Route – (BLM Roads #1069 and County Road #5) from St. George is 90mi/145km long.
 It is the most scenic route but is impassable in winter due to snow and mud.

 Camping and Overnight Use

 Permits are now required for camping and overnight use at Tuweep Campground and in all backcountry use areas.